Salary Indemnity Plan (SIP)—Short term

 short-term portion of the plan and go directly to the long-term portion.

-same accident or illness, Employment Insurance (maternity/parental), the
+accident or illness; Employment Insurance (maternity/parental); the Teachers’

-Teachers’ Pension Plan, a retirement pension received under a registered
+Pension Plan; a retirement pension received under a registered pension plan, if

-pension plan if the retirement income from that plan would be considered
+the retirement income from that plan would be considered earnings under section

-earnings under section 35 of the Employment Insurance Regulations or from
+35 of the Employment Insurance Regulations; or from employment.

 Security Committee shall review and rule upon any issue of interpretation or